NiallOswald/linalg-solver/README.md

 # linalg-solver
-A Python package based for the MATH50003 Linear Algebra and Numerical Analysis Course
+A Python package based on the MATH50003 Linear Algebra and Numerical Analysis Course